Duel (1971 film): Critical response

 Interpretations of Duel often focus on the symbolism of Mann and the truck.
-Some critics follow Spielberg's own interpretation of the story as an indictment against the mechanization of life, both by literal machines and by social regimentation.
+Some critics follow Spielberg's own interpretation of the story as an indictment of the mechanization of life, both by literal machines and by social regimentation.
 The theme of gender performativity in Mann's quest to prove his manhood is another interpretation several observers have suggested.

 Over the years, Duel has developed a strong following and a reputation as a cult film.
+In 2023, filmmaker Denis Villeneuve named it as one of his favorite films of all time, saying "this movie felt like home to me and as the credits rolled I knew that was the way I wanted to live my life."